csci-599-applied-ml-for-games/MapChat/content/README.md

 #### textgen_run.sh
 - Open textgen/textgen_run.sh
-- Add local path of MapChat into 'wd'
 - Add list of 'labels' to start training
 - Run "./textgen_run.sh"
-	- A batch job for each label/model will be submitted to the USCHPC job scheduler.
+	- A batch job for each label/model will be submitted to the USC HPC job scheduler.
-	- Weights from training and generated text can be found at: textgen/<label>/<label>_gentext.txt
+	- Weights from training and generated text can be found at: textgen/label/label_gentext.txt